Software version: 5.2.0

-Windows PE for free for licensed users of Windows.
+Windows PE is free for licensed users of Windows.
 To get it, you need to download and install the latest Windows Assessment and Deployment Kit (Windows ADK) from Microsoft...

 You can use the resulting WinPE boot image(s) with almost any PC, including 32-bit and 64-bit PCs with BIOS or UEFI.

-Hardwipe Portable Edition is designed to run from USB on 32-bit and 64-bit machines under Windows XP onwards.
-On its own, the Portable Edition is not bootable which means that, although you can use it from USB to sanitize user data and wipe secondary drives, you can't use it to completely wipe the PC's primary drive.
+Hardwipe Portable Edition is designed to run from USB on 32-bit and 64-bit machines.
+On its own, however, the Portable Edition is not bootable which means that, although you can run it from USB to sanitize user data and wipe secondary drives, you can't use it to completely wipe the PC's primary drive.

 Windows PE, or Pre-installation Environment, however, is a free minimal operation system from Microsoft which can conveniently be used to create a boot image to host the Portable Edition.
 You can use both the Hardwipe GUI and command line utility under Windows PE, as part of a "boot and nuke" data sanitization solution.